MMartinelli-hub/ATA_Tutorship/README.md

     - vanilla NER
     - bert for token classification (with *transformers* built-in classification head and BIO tagging schema)
     - GLiNER V1 and V2
+    - vanilla RE
+    - bert for RE
+    - rebel for RE

 ## Note
 The **data** folder within **gutbrainie** is provided empty.
 You can download related files and populate this folder from: https://zenodo.org/records/16845409/files/GutBrainIE_Full_Collection_2025.zip?download=1